antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 Introduction
 ------------

 One of the great things about ASP.NET Core is its extensibility.
 The behavior of an ASP.NET Core app's HTTP request handling pipeline can be easily customized by specifying different [middleware](https://docs.asp.net/en/latest/fundamentals/middleware.html) components.
 This allows developers to plug in request handlers like MVC middleware, static file providers, authentication, error pages, or even their own custom middleware.
-In this article, I walk though how to create custom middleware to handle requests with simple SOAP payloads (similar to what would have been handled by WCF services previously).
+In this article, I walk though how to create custom middleware to handle requests with simple SOAP payloads.

 ### A Disclaimer ###
 Hopefully this article provides a useful demonstration of creating custom middleware for ASP.NET Core in a real-world scenario.
-Some users might also find the SOAP handling itself useful for processing requests from old clients that previously communicated with a WCF endpoint.
+Some users might also find the SOAP handling itself useful for processing requests from old clients that previously communicated with a basic WCF endpoint.
 Be aware, though, that **this sample does not provide general WCF host support for ASP.NET Core**.
 Among other things, it has no support for message security, WSDL generation, duplex channels, non-HTTP transports, etc. The recommended way of providing web services with ASP.NET Core is via RESTful web API solutions.
 The ASP.NET [MVC](https://github.com/aspnet/Mvc) framework provides a powerful and flexible model for routing and handling web requests with controllers and actions.

 Getting Started
 ---------------

 To start, create a .NET Core library (the project type is under web templates and is called `Class Library (package)`).
-Throughout this article I will be using the RC1 Update 1 version of the [ASP.NET web tools](https://docs.asp.net/en/latest/getting-started/installing-on-windows.html).
+Throughout this article I will be using the Preview 2 version of the [.NET Core tools](https://www.microsoft.com/net/core).
 ![Creating a new .NET Core library project](NewClassLibrary.png)

 ASP.NET Core middleware uses the <a href="http://deviq.com/explicit-dependencies-principle/" target="_blank">explicit dependencies principle</a>, so all dependencies should be provided through dependency injection via arguments to the middleware's constructor.
 The one dependency common to most middleware is a `RequestDelegate` object representing the next delegate in the HTTP request processing pipeline.
 If our middleware does not completely handle a request, the request's context should be passed along to this next delegate.
 Later, we'll specify more dependencies in our constructor but, for now, let's add a basic constructor to our middleware class.

-Add a dependency to `Microsoft.AspNet.Http.Abstractions` to your project.json (since that's the contract containing `RequestDelegate`), give your class a descriptive name (I'm using `SOAPEndpointMiddleware`), and create a constructor for the middleware class like this:
+Add a dependency to `Microsoft.AspNetCore.Http.Abstractions` to your project.json (since that's the contract containing `RequestDelegate`), give your class a descriptive name (I'm using `SOAPEndpointMiddleware`), and create a constructor for the middleware class like this:

 ```C#
 // The middleware delegate to call after this one finishes processing